gjudilla/password-generator/README.md

 ## Description

-I was given the design elements, HTML and CSS code as well as a few starting functions of JavaScript, for a non-functional random password generator (provided in UCB Bootcamp Challenge Repository).
-I made edits soley to the JavaScript file to create a working password generator that allows the user to create a password between 8 to 128 characters in length at the simple click of a button.
+I was given the design elements, HTML and CSS code as well as a few starting functions of JavaScript (provided in UCB Bootcamp Challenge Repository), for a random password generator, made with the intention of producing secure passwords of employees that handle sensitive data.
+Initially non-functional, I made edits soley to the JavaScript file to create a working password generator that allows the user to create a password between 8 to 128 characters in length at the simple click of a button.
 The user is able to select from a series of prompts on whether they would like their password to include uppercase or lowercase letters, special characters, and/or numbers.

 ## Installation